Girl Meets Ghost: The Harder the Fall (2013)

 Kendall is visited by Lyra, the ghost of a fashionable teen who wanted to be a scientist, while the ghost's mother, struggling with depression following her daughter's death, is quickly going bankrupt and about to lose her business (an understaffed and under-equipped "spa").
 Meanwhile, Kendall learns that Brandon's mother—whose ghost is now haunting her with increasing force—was friends in school with Kendall's absent mother.
 While apple picking with her father, Cindy, and Brandon, Kendall's father unexpectedly proposes to Cindy in public by giving her a "promise ring", which throws Kendall's home-life into turmoil.
 To make matters worse, things with Brandon are not going that well as a potential love interest enters the scene at school just as Kendall is behaving increasingly erratic, and Ellie is increasingly suspicious that Kendall is hiding something.

 Ghost of a Chance (2014)

 When helping a ghost named Lyra, Kendall started hanging with a boy named Micah, who is Lyra's brother.
 Now, her own boyfriend and her best friend won't even talk to her anymore.
 On top of that, her dad is getting serious with his girlfriend, Cindy, and Kendall has to help the ghost of her archenemy's sister, Lily.
 Kendall could not take it anymore!

 So, Kendall decides it's time to go see her mother (who ran away from Kendall when she was a baby) to find answers on this "seeing ghosts" thing.
-Hopefully, her mom will know the truth, or things will get a lot more worse.
+Hopefully, her mom will know the truth, or things will get a lot worse.